 Your tires have wear indicators molded into the tread.
-When the tread wears down, you will see a band 1/2 inch (12.7 mm) wide across the tread.
+When the tread wears down, you will see a band 1/2 inch (12.7 mm) wide band across the tread.
 This shows there is less than 1/16 inch (1.6 mm) of tread left on the tire.

-A tire that is this worn gives very little traction on wet roads.
-You should replace the tire if you can see the tread wear indicator in three or more places on the tire.
+A tire this worn gives very little traction on wet roads.
+You should replace the tire if you can see three or more tread wear indicators.